natitack/PaletteFlow/README.md

 Symptom: Layout issues or components overlap on mobile.

 Fix: PaletteFlow is not currently optimized for mobile.
 Responsive design improvements are tracked in the Known Issues section.

+# Architectural & Refactor Plans

+As PaletteFlow matures, several architectural improvements will support better scalability, maintainability, and potential client integration:

+- **Naming Standardization**
+  Folder and component names are currently inconsistent (e.g., inconsistent use of snake case, camel case, and kebab case).
+Standardizing naming conventions across the codebase will reduce cognitive load and make onboarding easier for new developers.

+- **Backend Integration (Database or Cloud Services)**
+  At present, PaletteFlow operates entirely on the client side.
+Incorporating a backend—whether via a cloud database (e.g. Firebase, Supabase) or API-based storage—would enable persistent user sessions, saving progress, and versioned deliverables.
+This is especially critical if the tool evolves into a client portal.

+- **Collaboration with fare*well Architecture**
+  To ensure seamless integration with fare*well’s future client workflows, we recommend aligning the architecture of PaletteFlow with fare*well’s existing systems and preferences.
+This could involve standardizing component structure, design tokens, or export formats to match their site-building tools and pipelines.

+# Project Roadmap

+#### High Priority to Low Priority
+- [ ] **Mobile Responsiveness**: Ensure the UI scales correctly across breakpoints and devices.
+- [ ] **Mood Step Logic**: Improve support for low-saturation and lightness color options.
+- [ ] **Inspiration Step**: Add a new step where users rate example websites to inform mood/archetype selection.
+- [ ] **Font Preview in Picker**: Display live font previews in the dropdown instead of post-selection.
+- [ ] **Deliverable Aesthetic Overhaul**: Improve visual layout of the PDF export.
+- [ ] **Component Naming Cleanup**: Rename directories and files to follow consistant naming conventions.
+- [ ] **Hero/Feature Expansion**: Add more Relume layouts to increase client choice.